 Can you lower taxes on income earned at home and abroad?

 Countries like the US provide a tax exemption for a specific amount of foreign-earned income.
-If the foreign-earned income is from a country that charges zero foreign income tax, then the income will essentially be tax-free up to a certain threshold.
+If the income is from a country that charges zero foreign income tax, then it will essentially be tax-free up to a certain threshold.
+There are also countries with no income taxes, and if it’s one that follows a territorial tax system, then it means any income earned outside of the nation is not taxed, which is perfect for international investors and digital nomads.

 How to Avoid Paying Taxes on Offshore Income